marmelab/awesome-rest/README.md

 * [resty](https://github.com/micha/resty) - Little command line REST client that you can use in pipelines (bash or zsh).
 * [jq](https://github.com/stedolan/jq) - Command line JSON processor, to use in combination with a command-line HTTP client like cURL.
 * [HttpMaster](http://www.httpmaster.net) - GUI tool for testing REST APIs and services.
 Windows OS only.
+* [Http-console](https://github.com/cloudhead/http-console) - Command line interface for HTTP that let you *speak HTTP like a local*

 ### Mocking